knpuniversity/rest/knpu/post.rst

     nickname=Geek+Dev1&avatarNumber=5

-PHP automatically reads that and puts it into the ``$_POST`` super global.
-That's fine for the web, but in the API world, this is ugly.
-Instead, we'll usually pass the representation as XML or JSON:
+PHP reads this and puts it into the ``$_POST`` array.
+That's ok for the web, but in the API world, it's ugly.
+Instead, we'll have the client send us the representation as JSON:

     POST /api/programmers HTTP/1.1
     Host: localhost:8000